CpanelInc/ea-tomcat100/SOURCES/README.md

 For example:

-* given an AJP port of `11111` (can be found in the instance’s conf/server.xml)
+* given an AJP port of `11111`
-* assuming you want `example.com/docs` to be your tomcat apps
+* assuming you want `example.com/testuri` to serve the test.jsp noted above

 You’d need to: